-BASED IN Dallas, TX, Brigitte Mena is a singer-songwriter, that, over the years, has been involved in several music projects including folk pop duo, TBA, and former Dallas indie rock band, Oakheart.
-She’s known for her powerhouse voice and writing lyrics with a raw and pure nature.
-Most recently, she released her debut solo album, “Maslow” and has plans to tour locally.
+Based in Dallas, TX, BRIGITTE MENA is a singer-songwriter, that, over the years, has been involved in several music projects including pop, soul, and Motown band, TBA Music, and former Dallas indie rock band, Oakheart.
+She’s known for her powerhouse voice and writing lyrics with raw and pure nature.
+Most recently, she released her second album, “Element” and has plans to return to the studio later this year.
 In addition to songwriting and performing, Brigitte enjoys learning about the business side of music and collaborating with other artists.

 I’ve been writing songs since I was about 12 years old, but I’d say my first “real” one was when I was in high school.
 It’s called “Reaching” and it’s basically about being there for someone in times of need.
 Starting high school was very scary for me because I was super shy and felt like I didn’t quite fit in with the people around me.
 It’s a whole new ballgame being surrounded by people who don’t even quite know who they are themselves, while also feeling pressure to discover who you are overnight.
 I wrote this song for a friend who was experiencing the same situation as me.
 Thinking back now though, I think a lot of people could have connected to this song at the time.